 - Take the leadership team into confidence: Educating the leadership personnel and taking them into confidence will help solve this problem.
 Team coaching will help resolve the team’s resistance to change.

 Additional Reading: 13 Easy Tips to Create an Agile Persona

 Myths of Agile TransformationFailure of Agile Transformations can also be attributed to some prevalent myths about Agile transformations.
 Here are some of the myths that we have debunked to educate you.
 Here are the 10 debunked myths about Agile transformation-

 2. Agile transformation works only for IT and Product Development: Agile transformation starts from a company-wide perspective.
-It does offer better results to some functions.
+It does offer better results for some functions.
 Apply agile values to the parts which can benefit the most.

 3. Agile transformation is for everyone: Only after an extensive analysis should one decide to go for an agile transformation.
 Identify the problem areas and decide if agility is the right solution.
 It should offer a solution rather than complicate things further.

 4. Agile transformation is uniform throughout the organization: Agile transformation works differently across functions.
 Drafting a blueprint and identifying value streams and how they prove beneficial is the way ahead for transformation.